concord-consortium/shutterbug-lambda/README.md

 Note that more complex examples, such as Seismic Explorer or Hurricane Explorer, serve as the best tests for real-world scenarios, which often prove to be the most challenging for the Shutterbug server.

+### Configuring the Activity Player or Image Question / Labbook to use a Custom Server URL

+You can use the `?shutterbugUrl=` parameter when working with snapshots in the Activity Player.
+Note that in the context of the Activity Player, snapshots can be initiated by different pages:
+- Activity Player initiates snapshots when one interactive requests a snapshot of another interactive (e.g., Image Question takes a snapshot of Seismic Explorer).
+In this case, you need to add the `?shutterbugUrl=` parameter to the Activity Player URL in your browser window.
+- Image Interactive or Labbook can initiate a snapshot of its own canvas.
+In this situation, you'll need to modify the Library Interactive to include the `?shutterbugUrl=` parameter.

 ## Packaging & Deploy

 Shutterbug is deployed using CloudFormation template.
 All the changes in configuration should be done there.